 An approved Issuer, independent of whether the Issuer has securities or commitment authority outstanding, must provide Ginnie Mae with a copy of its annual audited financial statements and Audit Reports, prepared by an IA.
-The Audit Reports must be prepared in accordance with the requirements in, and in the format prescribed by, the HUD OIG Consolidated Audit Guide Chapters 1, 2 and 6, except as otherwise permitted under APM 20-14 and APM 21-08, and APM 22-06.
+The Audit Reports must be prepared in accordance with the requirements in, and in the format prescribed by, the HUD OIG Consolidated Audit Guide Chapters 1, 2 and 6.
+Where requirements conflict between the Ginnie Mae MBS Guide and the HUD OIG Audit Guide, the Ginnie Mae MBS Guide governs.